Bogdanp/personal-website/content/post/github-actions-for-racket-revised.md

 A little over a year ago, I [wrote][old] about how you could use the GitHub's new-at-the-time Actions feature to test Racket code.
-A lot has changed since then, including the release of a completely revamped version of GitHub actions and so I thought it was time for an update.
+A lot has changed since then, including the release of a completely revamped version of GitHub Actions and so I thought it was time for an update.

 ## A Basic Package

-Say you're working on a Racket package for computing Fibonacci sequences.
+Let's say you're working on a Racket package for computing Fibonacci sequences.
 Your `main.rkt` module might look something like this:

 ```racket